 | ∞ | 0 | Exactly normal |

-Retirement Lab generates t-distributed returns using the Marsaglia-Tsang gamma sampling method — an O(1) algorithm that efficiently produces Student-t random variables from a seeded PRNG.
+Retirement Lab generates t-distributed returns using the Marsaglia-Tsang gamma sampling method - an O(1) algorithm that efficiently produces Student-t random variables from a seeded pseudorandom number generator.

 Why It Matters for Retirement Planning